mikependon/RepoDB/Docs/pages/connection.rst

 				CreatedDate = DateTime.UtcNow
 			});
 		}
-		var id = connection.Insert<long>("Order", orders);
+		var id = connection.InsertAll<long>("Order",
+			entities: orders,
+			fields: Field.From("CustomerId", "ProductId", "Quantity", "CreatedDate"));
 	}

+**Why passing the fields arguments?**

+This is optional since this is an insert operation.
+However, by default, the library will use the database columns of the `Order` entity.
+If the values to that argument is not set, then `InsertAll` operation will set it to `null` in the database.

-**Note**: Use the table name based if the scenario is to only insert targetted columns.
+**Note**: Use the table-name-based calls if the scenario is to only insert targetted columns.

 Merge
 -----

-Merges a data entity object into an existing data in the database.
+Merges a data entity or dynamic object into the database.

 .. highlight:: c#